-- 1.1.
-Classroom assessment involves a wide variety of methods and tools that teachers use to describe and evaluate student learning in relation to the provincial learning standards. - 1.2.
-A variety of assessment sources and instruments should be used to collect assessment data. - 2.
-Roles and Responsibilities - 2.1.
+2. Roles and Responsibilities

+- 2.1.
 The Superintendent will ensure that: - 2.1.1.
-Assessment, evaluation and reporting practices are consistent with the School Act, related regulations and Ministerial Orders; - 2.1.2.
+Assessment, evaluation and reporting practices are consistent with the School Act, related regulations and Ministerial Orders. - 2.1.2.
 District assessment, evaluation and reporting practices are reviewed periodically. - 2.2.
-The Principal will ensure that:

-- 2.2.1.
-Assessment, evaluation, and reporting of student progress is established and consistent with provincial legislation and policy, District Administrative Procedures, District Learning Inventory Guidelines, and District Communicating Student Learning Guidelines; - 2.2.2.
-Parents' requests for information about assessment, evaluation and reporting practices are addressed; - 2.2.3.
+The Principal will ensure that: - 2.2.1.
+A school procedure on the assessment, evaluation and reporting of student progress is established and in keeping with provincial legislation and policy, District Administrative Procedures and District Guidelines. - 2.2.2.
+Parent's requests for information about assessment, evaluation and reporting practices are addressed. - 2.2.3.
 Teachers are provided leadership and direction with assessment, evaluation and reporting practices that support student learning.